OCA/bank-payment/account_payment_order/README.rst

 You can print a Payment order via the menu Invoicing/Accounting > Vendors > Payment Orders and then select the payment oder to print.

+The module also let's you implement a real Upload mechanism for the *File Successfully Uploaded* button.

 Bug Tracker
 ===========